chensasha/TanscriptomeAssembly-Annelids/README.md

 ## Gene selection
 We can finally select genes with significant expression.

-First, we need to get a file of Trinity transcripts and corresponding genes.
+First, we need to get a file with the list of Trinity transcripts and corresponding genes.
 ```
 awk 'sub(/^>/, "")' Trinity.fasta > header.trinity # get the fasta headers
 cat header.trinity | sed 's/_i.*//' > gene.header.trinity # keep only the portion of the header representing the gene_id